DBT FAQ for both Adult and Teen Program (additional Teen DBT FAQ at the end):

 Do you take insurance or provide a sliding scale fee?

 We are out of network with insurance.
 You pay us directly for services and we give you a superbill to submit to your insurance company for reimbursement.
 We have a limited number of reduced fee slots each module that are first come, first serve.
-Please complete a contact for the current program schedule and pricing.
+Please complete a contact form for the current program schedule and pricing.

 How does payment for DBT work?